 Now it’s time to make the mortice for the clavette.
 The mortice needs to be an even height and depth.
 The height is determined by the thickness of the chisel used.
 Try and use the smallest chisel possible.
 For this clavette a 2.5 mm chisel with the sides beveled at 15 degree was used.

-The depth of the clavette mortice is determined by where the purfling is on the instrument as well as the depth of the block.
-The mortice needs to be deeper than the purfling but not extend all the way through the block.
-To check the block depth, send a skinny stick through the end button of the instruments until it hits the upper block, then make a pencil mark on the stick.
+The depth of the clavette mortice is determined by the purfling on the instrument as well as the depth of the upper block.
+The mortice needs to be deeper than the purfling, but not extend all the way through the block.
+To check the block depth, send a skinny stick through the end button of the instrument until it hits the upper block, then make a pencil mark on the stick.
 Take the stick out of the instrument and line the pencil mark with the end button and see where the stick ends in relation to the upper block.
 This is a rough estimate of the block depth.
 A hacklinger gauge may also be used but if the block is too thick it will not register.